As the situation with Coronavirus continues to develop, as individuals we are presented with the question of how to respond.

 Look after yourselves!

-*This blog is only intended to identify modalities that may boost your immune system.
+*This blog is only intended to identify modalities that help strengthen your immunity.
 It is not meant to recommend any treatments, nor have any of these modalities been proven effective against coronavirus.
 Always consult your physician or healthcare provider prior to using any of these modalities.
 For up-to-date information on COVID-19, please consult the Centers for Disease Control and Prevention at www.cdc.gov.